Toc

 Even numbers of stitches

 Note figure (c) above: the last “stitch” of the plait is white, the “stitch” is just a right twist.
-To get an even number of stitches, we had to separate it from the preceding stitch which now is just a cross.
 For technical reasons the mixer template does not support odd numbers of stitches.
+To get an even number of stitches, we had to separate the twist from the preceding stitch which now is just a cross.

-In other occasions we can’t split but have to add a stitch of just twists to get an even number.
-Such as for the triangle recipe.
-This causes crossed legs in the pair diagram generated from the thread diagram.
-We can counteract that effect with “stitch” that just twists the legs.
+In other occasions we could not split so we added a stitch (tooltip j16) that twists the legs between the snowflakes to get an even number.
+Such as for the triangle recipe shown below.
+This causes crossed legs (tool tips j161) in the pair diagram generated from the thread diagram.
+We can counteract that effect with a “stitch” that just twists the legs.
+Sadly the pair diagram thus doesn´t match the thread diagram anymore.
 Below snippets of this pattern.
+The pattern examples on the color code discuss this phenomenon in more detail.

 The mixer can handle up to 10 stitches.
 That is an arbitrary but hard coded limit.